 There are many tips on potty training out there, including many toileting methods, training strategies, and potty training charts.
 But, what if you could have the occupational therapy potty training strategy?
+Toileting is an ADL and potty training is part of that.
 What if you could get the low down on potty training from an occupational therapy or physical therapy professional, that is guided by development, focuses on underlying skills needed to use the bathroom, and addresses the whole child perspective?
 What if you could ask every developmental question under the sun and get tips for toileting straight from the pediatric OT and PT?

 This blog post covers just that!
 I’ve joined forces with some of the best occupational therapy and physical therapy bloggers to to bring you the best potty training tips.